rkalaniNV/Automodel/docs/guides/vlm/dataset.md

 ## Multi-modal Datasets

-Multi-modal datasets combine text with other input types (e.g., images, audio, or video) and are essential for training Vision-Language Models (VLMs).
+Multi-modal datasets combine text with other input types (e.g., images, audio, or video) and are essential for training Vision Language Models (VLMs).
 These datasets introduce specific challenges such as aligning modalities, batching diverse data types, and formatting prompts for multi-turn, multi-modal dialogue.

 NeMo Automodel supports multi-modal dataset integration through flexible preprocessing, custom formatting, and YAML-based configuration.

 ### Typical Types in Multi-modal Datasets

 A multi-modal dataset typically contains:
 - **Images, videos, audios** or other non-text modalities.
 - **Textual inputs** such as questions, instructions, or captions.